GauravTaple/Ecommerce-Website/README.md

   # 💫 About Me:
-A simple and interactive front-end e-commerce project built with **HTML, CSS, JavaScript and TypeScript**.
+A simple and interactive front-end e-commerce project built with **React.js,TypeScript, HTML5 and CSS3**.
 Users can browse products, add items to a cart, and complete a mock checkout.

 ## 🚀 Features